Xianzhiwang1/Leet-Code-Project/README.md

 # Abstract
 In 3-4 sentences, concisely describe:

+The problem our project addresses is how to predict the probability of slavery being abolished in the Antebellum South, based on analyzing old newspaper.
+We apply machine learning models to a corpus of text extracted from old newspaper, and our goal is to infer a probability of slavery being abolished.
+Our approach is to leveraging

 # What problem your project addresses.
 The overall approach you will use to solve the problem.
 How you propose to evaluate your success against your stated goals.